Do you remember reading this headline? “Rush Limbaugh warns that federally paid ‘lesbian farmers’ could invade your town.”

 Update: If you Google “queer farmer” in 2017, the first thing that comes up is “Out Here| A full-length documentary film about the hearts and hard work of queer farmers in the U.S.”

-Last September, the Huffington Post’s Queer Voices also took on the task to spread the word about queer farmers and reached out to a number of them, who all agreed to share their stories.
+Last September, the Huffington Post’s Queer Voices also took on the task to spread the word about gay and lesbian farmers and reached out to a number of them, who all agreed to share their stories.

 “The population of rural America is way more open-minded than [Limbaugh] seems to think,” Courtney Skeeba told Queer Voices.
 “Farming or just living in rural setting is a community-based lifestyle and I think anyone that is open to that community is welcomed.
 It transcends any sort of orientation.”